Difference Between Segmentation and Targeting

 Segmentation vs Targeting

-Segmentation is done by dividing the end consumers into different groups based on many factors which include geographical, behavioral, and demographic attributes of the inhabitants.
+Segmentation is done by dividing the end consumers into different groups based on many factors, including geographical, behavioral, and demographic attributes of the inhabitants.
 Also, their lifestyle is focused too.
 This helps make different segments of people with the same characteristics, that later leads to finalizing the potential consumers.

 Segmentation is followed by targeting.
-Targeting is the step in which the selection is done between all the segments and one segment is identified and focused on to provide the services and products.
+Targeting is the step in which the selection is made between all the segments, and one segment is identified and focused on to provide the services and products.
 Then the company’s best plans are made keeping in mind the preferences of the selected segment’s people.

 Comparison Table